formats back

-Not many presidents in American history have garnered as much attention or generated as many strong opinions amongst the American and global public as former President Donald Trump.
-After being elected in 2016 and redefining presidential norms during his one term in office, the world is asking whether his legacy lived up to his famous campaign promise to “Make America Great Again.”
+Not many presidents in American history have garnered as much attention or generated as many strong opinions amongst the American and global public as President Donald Trump.
+After redefining presidential norms during his first term in office (Jan.
+20, 2017-Jan 20, 2020) and promising to do the same for his second term, the world is asking whether he has lived up to his famous campaign promise-turned-Republican-party-motto to “Make America Great Again.”

-Below, we’ll discuss three ways in which he met the mark, and three ways he fell short of the bar.
+Below, we’ll discuss three ways in which he has met the mark so far, and three ways he has fallen short of the bar.

 Fair Gains